OCF to oneM2M Bridge

 All these functions are suitable for deployment on standard Linux devices including resource constrained devices such as the Dragonboard 410C and Raspberry Pi.
 The bridge is compatible with oneM2M CSEs that support the oneM2M flexContainer and HAIM resources.

 Instructions for build, installation and configuration on a range of Linux platforms are included in the repository.
 Please consult the README.txt and BUILD.txt files in the repository.
-The OS-IoT bridge is distributed under the BSD license.

 Demo of Bridge Operation